wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_windows.rst

 Uninstall a Wazuh agent
 -----------------------

-To uninstall the agent, the original MSI file is required to perform the unattended process:
+To uninstall the agent, the original Windows installer file is required to perform the unattended process:

   .. code-block:: none